Irreversible Damage: Background and publication history

 Shrier attended Columbia and Oxford University and earned a J.D. at Yale Law School.

-She has published multiple opinion pieces on trans issues including gender pronouns and trans women's participation in women's athletics.
+The contentious concept of rapid-onset gender dysphoria (ROGD), which Irreversible Damage endorses, was first proposed in a 2018 paper by Lisa Littman.
+ROGD is not recognized as a medical diagnosis by any major professional institution and is not backed by credible scientific evidence.

 Irreversible Damage was first published in June 2020 by Regnery Publishing, a conservative publisher.
 An audiobook narrated by Pamela Almand was released by Blackstone Audio.
 In the UK, the book was published by Swift Press, with the subtitle "Teenage Girls and the Transgender Craze".
 In a July 2020 interview on The Joe Rogan Experience, Shrier called the desire to transition a "contagion" and compared it with eating disorders and self-harm.
 She associated transgender youth with autism.
 Her remarks sparked calls by Spotify employees for the Rogan podcast episode to be removed from the platform, but the company denied the request.

-Chase Ross, a transgender YouTuber interviewed by Shrier for Irreversible Damage, uploaded a video to YouTube in September 2021 in which he apologized for his participation in the book.
+Chase Ross, a transgender YouTuber interviewed by Shrier for Irreversible Damage, apologized in 2021 for his participation in the book, claiming he was misled about the book's contents and the author's intent.

 Marketing and distribution

 In June 2020, Amazon suspended a paid advertising campaign for the book one week prior to publication.
 Amazon stated this was because the book "infers or claims to diagnose, treat, or question sexual orientation."
 In April 2021, employees petitioned Amazon to stop selling the book; a company official responded that the book did not violate Amazon's content policies and the company would continue to offer it.
 In March 2022, a group called No Hate at Amazon circulated a petition demanding that Amazon stop selling Irreversible Damage and Johnny the Walrus and demanded that Amazon set up an oversight board that would allow employees to democratically determine what content can be sold on Amazon.
-At least 500 people signed the petition, which was presented to Amazon leadership in the summer of 2021.
-Some employees quit working for Amazon over the company's refusal to stop selling Irreversible Damage and Johnny the Walrus.
+At least 500 people signed the petition, which was presented to Amazon leadership in mid-2021.
+Some employees left Amazon over the company's refusal to stop selling Irreversible Damage and Johnny the Walrus.

 In November 2020, Target briefly stopped selling the book following criticism online, but made it available for purchase again a day later.
 Several LGBT commentators expressed support for the book's removal.
 The Daily Dot columnist Ana Valens wrote that it contained obvious transphobia and encouraged conversion therapy.
 In Them, the writer James Factora stated that almost every claim in the publisher's description of the book was a "blatant lie".
 In Gay City News, the journalist Matt Tracy criticized Shrier for misgendering subjects.
 Shrier had stated, "I refer to biologically female teens caught up in this transgender craze as 'she' and 'her'", which Tracy wrote is "a choice by the author that disrespects transgender teens' gender identity and falsely assumes that all trans boys or non-binary individuals assigned female at birth have the same biological makeup."
 In February 2021, Target again withdrew the book from sale.